chochain/eforth/README.md

     > each VM has it's own private ss, rs, tos, ip, and state
     > multi-threading, instead of multi-processing, with shared dictionary and parameter memory blocks.
     > pthread.h is used.
 It is a common POSIXish library supported by most platforms.
-I have only tried the handful on hands, your milage may vary.
+I have only tried the handful on hands, your mileage may vary.
     > Message Passing interface for inter-task communication.

 ### Life-cycle